 The State agency responsible for the provision of employment services, generically referred to as the State Workforce Agency (SWA), must submit a 5-year plan for providing services and activities authorized by Section 7(a) of the Act, through the Governor, to the Department of Labor (20 CFR section 652.211).
 This part of the State plan is submitted under Section 112 of WIA.
-The Governor has discretion to choose various approaches to planning the utilization of funds reserved by Section 7(b) of the Act.
+The Governor has discretion to choose various approaches to planning the utilization of funds reserved by Section 7(b) of the Wagner-Peyser Act, as amended by the WIOA (Act).